Water, flour, oil… the necessary elements of life… the basic ingredients of bread: the most flawless of man’s creations, the divine gift.

 Bread has since ancient times fed and nourished.
 A basic means of sustenance, it has always been associated with life’s most important events: birth, marriage and death.
 Steeped in symbolism, it plays a central role in the rites and rituals of cultures far and wide.

-Closer to home, about an hour’s drive from Athens, in a lush forest with a breathtaking view to the sea down below is Varnavas.
+Closer to home, rent a car and in about an hour from Athens, in a lush forest with a breathtaking view to the sea down below is Varnavas.
 A village that makes it hard to believe you’re still near the Greek capital.

 Here in a renovated mansion (archonitko) the European Bread Museum casts the spotlight on the importance of bread in the life of the Greeks.
 Not your simple bread but something treasured.
 Here, in the dark, humid rooms of yesteryear a centuries-old tradition comes to life: welcome to the wonderful world of embroidered breads or in Greek “ploumisto” or “kentito psomi”.